 I have a rule.
 I do not change my shoes until I have identified desire for two leaders who are in the room (one for each shoe).
 I don’t feel passive if I’m not even ready to dance because I’m not waiting for anything!
 I’ll sit for 20 minutes in my street shoes, waiting for my desire to show up.
 That’s how I avoid passivity.

-On my recent trip to German and Switzerland, it was rare that there would be two marks in the room who I wanted.
+On my 2014 trip to Germany and Switzerland, it was rare that there would be two marks in the room who I wanted.
 I was lucky if there was one.
 With my desire this focused, I got my man every single night.

 Update 2017: I was in a large milonga (100 dancers) and there was ONE guy I wanted to dance with.
 He danced with his eyes lowered and stood around far away from me, so I couldn’t get eye contact with him.
 But I gave him my attention anyway.
 When my dance partner got up to go to the bar, my target came directly to my table and asked me to dance.